 Honours thesis supervision

-I am interested in supervising projects that are concerned with social justice in the areas of:
+I supervise students undertaking dissertations concerned with social justice in the areas of:

 - Criminal law